Canadian Senate expenses scandal: RCMP investigation

 The results of the Deloitte audit were referred to the RCMP for criminal investigation.

 By March 2015, the RCMP had identified 150 "suspicious" claims, with 21 of these involving her role on boards of Bell Media and BMO Harris Private Banking, and as chancellor for the University of Guelph.
 In August 2015 the RCMP referred its file to Crown prosecutors for decision whether criminal charges would be laid.
 A month after Duffy was found not guilty, the RCMP announced that it was no longer pursuing charges against Wallin.

 Suspension of Duffy, Wallin and Brazeau

-After 2 weeks of debate, on Tuesday November 5, 2013 the Senate voted to suspend Mike Duffy, Pamela Wallin and Patrick Brazeau without pay and most benefits.
+After two weeks of debate, on November 5, 2013, the Senate voted to suspend Mike Duffy, Pamela Wallin and Patrick Brazeau without pay and most benefits.
 The Senators kept their health and dental benefits as well as their life insurance.
 The Senators were expected to be automatically and fully reinstated with the dissolution of Parliament prior to the 42nd Canadian general election, but due to pending charges against Duffy and Brazeau, certain Senate resources remain unavailable to them.

 Following Duffy's acquittal on all charges, he returned to the Senate in full standing.